-Historical experience shows that social mobilization plays a significant role in ensuring broad-based action at multiple levels – from the household to national - to prevent maternal mortality and morbidity.
-A window of opportunity has been opened in this regard by the National Rural Health Mission, which has created spaces for community involvement and significant civil society participation in health development at various levels.
-In addition, National Guidelines have recently been issued mandating Maternal Death Reviews at district level in order to bring about systemic changes to improve maternal health care.
+Around 60,000 women die from childbirth and pregnancy-related complications in India every year (RGI 2011).
+Despite the declining trend in maternal mortality ratio, India fell short of achieving the MDG target of MMR below 200 by 2007.
+The National Rural Health Mission (NRHM) launched in 2005 has created spaces for community involvement and significant civil society participation in health development at various levels.
+In addition, National Guidelines have been issued mandating Maternal Death Reviews at a district level in order to bring about systemic changes to improve maternal health care,

 The project has two objectives: To enable communities to monitor accessibility and quality of maternal healthcare through use of ‘safe delivery’ indicators; and to equip communities with skills of identifying and reporting maternal deaths.
-And based on these interventions hold dialogues with healthcare providers and district health officers to make the health system more responsive and accountable.
+The project also focuses on raising awareness about various schemes, demanding transparency and empowering communities to monitor the maternal service health guarantees.

 a) Situational analysis regarding the availability, accessibility, quality and affordability of maternal health services in the four blocks.

 d) Village Health and Nutrition Day Observation Check list Community leaders along with partner teams are involved in the systematic monitoring of the Mamta Divas through a simple monitoring tool.